top of page

 Flora and Fauna

 While turtles are the main attraction, Ostional is home to a variety of other wildlife.
 Birdwatchers can spot species like pelicans and frigate-birds.
 The coastal vegetation, including mangroves and tropical forests, supports diverse plant and animal life, making the refuge a rich ecosystem to explore.
-Sightings of dolphins, sea turtles, howler monkeys, coati mundis, violaceous trogons, magpie jays, and turquoise browed mot-mot are all common sights.
+Sightings of dolphins, sea turtles, howler monkeys, coati mundis, violaceous trogons, magpie jays, and turquoise-browed mot-mot are all common sights.

 Conservation efforts